Stewart Gore-Browne: Early life

-Settles at Shiwa Ngandu
+Estate in Northern Rhodesia

 During the First World War, Gore-Browne was sent to the Western Front, where he reached the rank of Lt.-Colonel and was awarded the Distinguished Service Order (DSO).
 In 1920 he retired from the army and returned to Northern Rhodesia to settle at Shiwa Ngandu and build his estate; the story of the establishment of his estate is told in The Africa House by Christina Lamb.

 At his new home Gore-Browne cultivated a military bearing and wore a monocle.
-He often frightened his workers with an explosive anger; the Bemba people called him Chipembere ('Rhinoceros', alternative spelling Chipembele), a name which had originally been given to him when he shot a rhinoceros at Shiwa Ngandu, but later they used it to refer to his temper.
+The Bemba people called him Chipembere ('Rhinoceros', alternative spelling Chipembele), a name which had originally been given to him when he shot a rhinoceros at Shiwa Ngandu, but later they used it to refer to his temper.

-As a young man Gore Browne courted Lorna Bosworth Smith for three years, but she married someone else.
-She and her husband Edwin Goldmann died young, and in England in 1927, Gore Browne met their orphaned daughter Lorna Goldmann (1908–2002).
+As a young man Gore-Browne courted Lorna Bosworth Smith for three years, but she married Edwin Goldmann.
+She and Goldmann died young, and in England in 1927, Gore Browne met their orphaned daughter Lorna Goldmann (1908–2002).
 Despite the quarter-century difference in their ages, they married that year and went to live at Shiwa Ngandu.
 They had two daughters, Lorna and Angela.
 However, from 1934 the couple spent much time apart.
 Lady Gore-Browne did not share her husband's dreams for the estate and they divorced in 1950.
 She moved to London where she called herself 'Mrs Browne'.